finbourne/lusid-sdk-python-preview/sdk/docs/DataTypesApi.md

 # **get_units_from_data_type**
 > ResourceListOfIUnitDefinitionDto get_units_from_data_type(scope, code, units=units, filter=filter, as_at=as_at)

-[EARLY ACCESS] Get units from data type
+[EARLY ACCESS] GetUnitsFromDataType: Get units from data type

 Get the definitions of the specified units associated bound to a specific data type